 Framework elements allow administrators to track growth.
 Framework elements contain underlying structures of professional standards, including domains.
 Sub-standard components include dimensions, principles, and indicators.

-Does every appraisal type need a framework?
+Does every evaluation type need a framework?

 Updating a Framework